django/deps/final/0001-dep-process.rst

 Updates to a DEP can be submitted as pull requests; once again, someone with merge access to the DEP repo will merge those pull requests (typically they don't require much if any review).
-In cases where the Author has commit access (fairly common), the Author should just update the draft DEP directly.
+In cases where the Author has commit access the Author should just update the draft DEP directly.

 Feature DEPs generally consist of two parts, a design document and a reference implementation.
 It is generally recommended that at least a